Inserting Subtemplates into Templates

 <#include "http://example.com/templates/myheader.ftl">

-If you include templates from outside of NetSuite, your email may not be generated properly if there is a problem with the URL or the hosting website.
-Additionally, if the hosting website does not respond to the request for the template within five seconds, the email message is generated without that template.
+If you include templates from outside NetSuite, your email might not generate properly if there's a problem with the URL or hosting site.
+Additionally, if the hosting website doesn't respond to the request for the template within five seconds, the email message is generated without that template.
 If the hosting website is an SSL site, it must have a trusted SSL certificate.

 Templates that you insert with include